slackapi/bolt-python/README.md

 ## Making things happen

 Most of the app's functionality will be inside listener functions (the `fn` parameters above).
-These functions are called with a set of arguments.
-You can place the arguments in random order.
-Bolt resolves them by the keyword arguments' names.
-If you'd like to get all arguments in a single object, you can use `args`, a [`slack_bolt.kwargs_injection.Args`](https://github.com/slackapi/bolt-python/blob/main/slack_bolt/kwargs_injection/args.py) instance holding all available values in it.
+These functions are called with a set of arguments, each of which can be used in any order.
+If you'd like to access arguments off of a single object, you can use `args`, an [`slack_bolt.kwargs_injection.Args`](https://github.com/slackapi/bolt-python/blob/main/slack_bolt/kwargs_injection/args.py) instance that contains all available arguments for that event.

 | Argument  | Description  |
 | :---: | :--- |